-Another evening we visited Sukhtara village haat.
+Another evening we visited Sukhtara Village Haat.
 Most of it was usual village market selling vegetables, fruits, daily needs items.
 However, two small silver jewelry shops caught our attention with.
 In turquoise blue trunks and cupboards, the heavy silver jewelry sparkled.
-Women flocked around these shops as we clicked some pictures of the heavy ethnic designs.
+Women flocked to these shops as we clicked some pictures of the heavy ethnic designs.

 There were, of course, usual glass bangles.
 After ages, I saw bangle seller putting bangles on the hands of the women – a practice I thought was long dead.

 There were colorful sweet shops with inviting jalebis and fresh pakoras.
 You consume at your own risk of course.